arbitraryexecution/forta-bot-templates/admin-events/SETUP.md

 for.
 Each key in the Object is a contract name that we can specify, where that name is simply a string that we use as a label when referring to the contract (the string can be any valid string that we choose, it will not affect the monitoring by the agent).
-The Object corresponding to each contract name requires an address key/value pair, abi file key/value pair, and either an `events` key or a `proxy` key.
+The Object corresponding to each contract name requires an address key/value pair, abi file key/value pair, and an `events` key, `proxy` key, or both.
 For the case of an `events` key, the corresponding value is an Object containing the names of events as keys.
 The value for each event name is an Object containing:
     * type (required) - Forta Finding Type
     * severity (required) - Forta Finding Severity